-- 1. Verify installation.
-The domain can be on-premises or reside on the cloud platform. - Create a cluster provisioning configuration.
-Create a cloud provisioning configuration in the Administrator tool.
-The cloud provisioning configuration contains all of the information that the Data Integration Service requires to contact and create resources on the cloud platform. - Create a cluster connection.
-Create a dedicated cluster connection to associate with the cluster provisioning configuration.
+- 1. Verify prerequisites for the domain and the cloud platform. - 2.
+Create the cloud provisioning configuration in the Administrator tool. - 3.
+Create a cluster configuration in the Administrator tool. - 4.
+Create a dedicated cluster connection to associate with the cluster configuration.